DidacDV/PRO2-PROJECT/README.md

 -"Entrega provisional": Almost at the endpoint, it has everything implented but lacks the right documentation.

--"Entrega final": Complete work with all everything that's needed.
+-"Entrega final": Complete work with everything that's needed.

 At all parts the Makefile can be used to create the needed objects and compile the whole program.